Quiquevel/my_mac_notifications/README.md

 # ⏳ My Mac Notifications

-A simple **Python app** to display native notifications on macOS (also works on Windows/Linux) at customizable time intervals.
+A simple **Python app** to display native macOS notifications at customizable time intervals.
 Perfect for working in focus blocks (Pomodoro-style) or reminding yourself to take breaks, drink water, or stretch 💡.

+This version uses `osascript` (built into macOS), so **no external dependencies are required** 🚀.

 ---

 ## 🚀 Features
-- Native notifications on macOS (cross-platform support included).
+- Native notifications on macOS (no extra libraries needed).
 - Easy configuration via `config.json`.
 - Fully customizable:
   - ⏱ Block duration.
   - 🔁 Number of loops (or infinite).
   - 📝 Notification messages.
 - Stop anytime with `Ctrl + C`.

 ---